kulpree/EKSonly/README.md

   You should be able to login to your UI with this boostrap token to view everything.
 Now time to set up a few services for our service mesh deployment.

-# Deploy Hashicups and register it with Consul on Kubernetes
+# OPTIONAL: Deploy Hashicups and register it with Consul on Kubernetes (These optional modules may have additional pre-reqs, warnings, please refer to that module's readme for further info)

   Any demo application with atleast one upstream/downstream pair will do but we use the hashicups application here to showcase the different options that are possible with propertyoverride and other envoy extensions